Celkowy/stopwatch/README.md

 Interval practice

-> Stopwatch may not work properly due to interval execution limits depending on various browsers.
+> Stopwatch may not work properly due to interval execution limits depending on various browsers